History of Diósgyőri VTK: 2000s

 The club started the 2007/08 season with a 1–2 defeat to defending champions DVSC, who had just won their third consecutive national title.
 Pajkos resigned after matchday 10, after losing at home to REAC 0–1, after conceding in the 90th minute from Krisztián Nyerges.
 Pajkos lost 5 games, while in charge.
 His replacement was Attila Vágó, whose first stint as DVTK's coach came in 2003.
 Vágó's first game in charge was a victory at FC Sopron.
 The club's longest losing streak during the season lasted 4 games.
 One of which was a 1–4 defeat to Újpest FC in November 2007, with three former DVTK players, namely Tisza, Sadjo & Foxi all scoring against the club.
 The club failed to win a single game between October and March.
 Their first league win of the 2008 calendar year came against Kaposvár Rákóczi, whom DVTK came back against from 0–1 down, with goals from Sebők Vilmos, and Gonzalo Cardozo.
 For the latter, this was his only top-flight goal scored in Hungary.
 In April 2008, despite being 1–3 up by the 50th minute, DVTK played a 5–5 draw at Rákospalotai EAC, with Diósgyőr player Homma Kazuo becoming the first ever Japanese player to score a brace in the Hungarian League.
-The club finished the season 13th, having the lowest amount of wins out of all the clubs which stayed up that season, with 5 wins overall.
+The club finished the season 13th, having the lowest number of wins out of all the clubs which stayed up that season, with 5 wins overall.

 After eliminating Eger and Mezőkövesd in the cup, DVTK drew 1–1 to Kazinczbarcika at home, and went on to lose the second leg 3–1, crashing out at the round of 16.

 Vágó remained in charge for the beginning of the 2008/09 season, but only lasted 8 games.
 His last game on DVTK's bench was a humiliating 6–0 defeat at Győri ETO.
 This was the third time since May 2007, that Győr defeated DVTK by a 4-goal margin, or more, battering them 4–0 on the last day of the 2006/07 season, and also defeating them 5-1 a couple of months later.

 Vágó's replacement was temporary head coach Miklós Benczés, who was in charge for 2 games, which included an away derby against Nyíregyháza.
 DVTK went 0–2 up by the 16th minute, with goals from Milicic and Tóth, however, their eastern rivals recovered from the 2-goal deficit, with the game ending 2-2.

 Tibor Sisa managed the club for 5 games.
 Despite losing 4–1 to BTC Siófok, he took the club on a 4-week winning streak, including a 1–2 win at defending and eventual champions DVSC.
 This victory marked the first ever time DVTK won a league game in Debrecen, and it was not repeated until 2024.